LaurensLeeuwis/laurensleeuwis.github.io/State of the apps.md

 - [Scroll reverser](https://pilotmoon.com/scrollreverser/).
 Usually I use my MacBook with an external (Windows) keyboard, external monitor and external mouse.
 I like to have my scroll wheel on my mouse work like I'm used to (the Windows default, what MacOS calls not natural) and my touchpad like I'm used to as well (what MacOS calls natural).
 Scroll reverser lets me actually set this up like I want to.
 - [Aerial screensaver](https://github.com/JohnCoates/Aerial) as mentioned before I use my MacBook with an external monitor.
 If I lock my MacBook, the external screen will go into sleep.
 It doesn't wake up correctly without switching it on and off again.
 Bummer.
 Therefore I always lock it with a screensaver; that way the external monitor won't sleep.
 I really like the Aerial screensaver, which often shows Hong Kong where I have some fond memories of ;).
 I also set up a hot-corner to easily put my machine on screensaver mode.
 - [Magnet](https://magnet.crowdcafe.com) which adds hotkeys for me to put the windows where I want them.
 - [Alfred](https://www.alfredapp.com/) which is a powerful replacement for Spotlight.
-I'm just getting started with this tool, there is a lot to learn I think :)
+I'm just getting started with this tool, there is a lot to learn.
+I use the [bookmark magic](https://medium.com/@jhkuperus/bookmark-magic-with-alfred-personal-productivity-45d952dad438) a lot.
 - [OBS Studio](https://obsproject.com/) which lets me record my screen.
 While CMD+SHIFT+5 can do something like that as well, this tool is more powerful.
 - [Soundflower](https://github.com/mattingalls/Soundflower) is a tool which redirects a sound output ('speaker') to a sound input ('microphone').
 Enabling me to record the screen sound in OBS.
 - [The Unarchiver](https://theunarchiver.com/) to extract RAR files, etc.